rhotter/rhotter.github.io/content/posts/ml-for-mri.md

 ### Deep Generative Priors
-All methods above required access to a dataset that had both MRI images paired with raw sensor data.
+All methods above required access to a dataset that had both MRI images and the raw sensor data.
 However, to my understanding, the raw sensor data is not typically saved.
 Constructing a dataset with only the MRI images and without the raw sensor data might be easier.
-Fortunately, there are machine learning methods that only require MRI images as training data.
+Fortunately, there are machine learning methods that only require MRI images as training data (i.e. [unsupervised models](https://en.wikipedia.org/wiki/Unsupervised_learning)).

-One approach is to train what is called a generative model.
+One approach is to train what is called a [generative model](https://en.wikipedia.org/wiki/Generative_model#Deep_generative_models).
 Generative models are very popular in the computer vision community for generating realistic human faces or scenes (that it has never seen before!).
 Similarly, we can train a generative model to generate new MRI-like images.

 Formally, a generative model is a mapping $G_{\boldsymbol{\theta}}: \mathbb{R}^m \rightarrow \mathbb{R}^n$, often with $m \ll n$ (i.e. the input space is often much smaller than the output space).
 The generative model learns to turn any random vector $\mathbf{z} \in \mathbb{R}^m$ into a realistic image $\mathbf{x} \in \mathbb{R}^n$.